 How To Make Pioneer Woman Ham and Noodle Casserole

-- Prep Oven and Cook Noodles: Preheat the oven to 350°F (175°C).
-Grease a 2-quart casserole dish.
-Bring a large pot of lightly salted water to a boil.
-Add the egg noodles and cook for just 3 minutes.
-Remove the pot from the heat, cover it, and let the noodles stand for 10 minutes to finish cooking and become tender.
-Drain them well.
+- 1. Prep the Oven and Noodles: Preheat your oven to 350°F (175°C) and grease a 2-quart casserole dish.
+Bring a pot of salted water to a boil, add the egg noodles, and boil for exactly 3 minutes.
+Remove from the heat, cover, and let them sit for 10 minutes to finish cooking.
+Drain thoroughly.

-- Combine the Casserole: In a large bowl, stir together the cooked and drained noodles, the diced ham, Swiss cheese, condensed soup, chopped onion, and sour cream.
-Season the mixture with salt and pepper to taste.
+- 2. Combine the Base: In a large mixing bowl, toss the drained noodles, diced ham, shredded Swiss cheese, cream of chicken soup, chopped onion, and sour cream.
+Stir until everything is evenly combined, then season with salt and pepper.

-- Bake and Serve: Bake for about 40 minutes, until the casserole is hot and bubbling and the bread crumbs on top are golden brown.
-Let it rest for a few minutes before serving.
+- 5. Bake and Serve: Bake for 40 minutes until the edges are bubbling and the bread crumbs are golden brown.
+Let the casserole rest for at least 5 minutes before serving to let the sauce set.

 Recipe Tips

-What To Serve With Ham and Noodle Casserole
+What To Serve With Pioneer Woman Ham and Noodle Casserole Recipe

 Pioneer Woman Ham and Noodle Casserole Nutrition Facts